calendar-gang/tar-heel-calendar/docs/API Documentation.md

 # API documentation
 This file provides a list of endpoints for the backend.

+## Notes
+* Make sure to check for constraints on the frontend so that no improper requests are sent.
+The server can deal with bad requests and should not crash, no matter what is thrown at it, but the error messages are not very specific.

 ## General
 * [/register](register.md): registers a new account.
 * [/login](login.md): logs in with an account, generating a token.